rat-c/custom-network-blocklist/README.md

 ## Usage

-You can use the `blocklist.txt` for Pi-Hole by using the Web admin GUI > Settings > Blocklists.
+You can use the `blocklist.txt` for Pi-Hole by using the Web admin GUI.
+Add the URL to your blocklists (Login > Group Management > Adlists > Paste list URL in "Address" field, add comment > Click "Add").
+Then, update gravity (Tools > Update Gravity > Click "Update").

+For AdGuard, you can add it to the block list by using the menu: Login > Filters > DNS Blocklists > Add blocklist > Add a custom list > Enter Name > Paste copied link URL.
+The list is then  automatically enabled and ready to start blocking.

+## Issues, Add and Remove Requests

+Please use the issues and the templates for these things.

 ## Automated fixing of wordlist